Raku/nqp/docs/6model/repr-compose-protocol.markdown

 The protocol is defined entirely in terms of arrays and hashes.
 Why?
 So we don't have to define a particularly complex object system in order to define an object system. :-) At the top level, a hash is always passed.
-Its keys indicate the configuration for a specific part of the protocol, the the values are a data structure providing the appropriate information.
+Its keys indicate the configuration for a specific part of the protocol, the values are a data structure providing the appropriate information.

 The rest of this documentation describes these protocols; each heading is a